 You made it.
 You survived.
 You got all those pieces of paper and you made it out alive.
 And you probably learned a few things along the way, like how to find the area of a triangle.
 By now you’ve probably figured out finding the area of a triangle isn’t essential to happiness, or even getting a job.
 But it might serve you well at a pub quiz one day.

 But here’s the real good news: You can break out of this.
 You’re young, you’re able, you’re fit and intelligent.
 With the right mindset, the quarter life crisis doesn’t stand a chance.
+Because me and you – we’re going to conquer this quarter life crisis together.
 Here’s the gameplan.

 25 is not the quarter point of your life.
 It’s the beginning.
-Solving the quarter-life crisis isn’t about going extreme or living in self pity.
+Conquering your quarter life crisis isn’t about going extreme or living in self pity.
 It’s about starting over.